osrf/gazebo_tutorials/gzweb_install/tutorial_1.9.md

     ./deploy.sh -m
     ~~~

-    >Note: the `-m` flag tells the deploy script to grab models from the model database and any other models in your Gazebo paths.
+    >Note: the `-m` flag tells the deploy script to grab models from the model database and any other models in your Gazebo-classic paths.
 For all subsequent builds, the `-m` flag will not be needed.
 The process will also try to generate thumbnails, see note on thumbnails below.

 ## Options

-* To skip downloading models from the model database and grab only local models in your Gazebo model path, do:
+* To skip downloading models from the model database and grab only local models in your Gazebo-classic model path, do:

         ./deploy.sh -m local